"A cheap price could turn into an expensive mistake if you missed hidden extra costs or the contractors lets you down."

 Adjudicating subcontractor and contractor quotes

-Sometimes contractors don’t adjudicate their subcontractor’s prices correctly.
-When comparing quotes are you comparing ‘apples with apples’?
-A price may appear cheap but when all the factors are taken into account the total price may be more expensive than the other prices.
+Sometimes contractors don’t adjudicate or check their subcontractor’s prices correctly.
+When comparing quotes between contractors are you comparing ‘apples with apples’?
+A price may appear cheap, but when all the factors are taken into account the total price may be more expensive than the prices from other contractors.

 When adjudicating prices check that the supplier, contractor or subcontractor has: